 Credit cards allow you to withdraw cash using an ATM – but it’s important to understand how interest and fees are charged on cash advances.

-Westpac credit cards also allow you to withdraw cash at an ATM in New Zealand or overseas.
-Interest is then charged on a cash advance and this is different from the purchase interest rate.
-If you choose to withdraw cash via a teller in one of our branches, or overseas, fees may also apply.
+Westpac credit cards also allow you to withdraw cash at an ATM in New Zealand and overseas.
+Interest is then immediately charged on a cash advance, which differs from the purchase interest rate.
+If you choose to withdraw cash overseas, fees may also apply.
 Here’s what you need to know about cash withdrawals on your credit card:

-When it comes to purchases, interest doesn’t start to be charged on new credit card spending until a certain date.
-By paying your credit card balance in full by the pay by date each month, you won’t pay interest on your purchases.
+By paying your credit card statement closing balance in full by the pay by date each month, you won’t pay interest on your purchases.

-But cash advances are different; they incur interest on the daily balance of each cash advance from the day you withdraw the money.
-The interest adds up daily, increasing the outstanding balance on the credit card until the day you pay that amount in full.
+However, cash advances are different; they incur interest on the daily balance of each cash advance from the day you withdraw the money.
+The interest adds up each day, increasing the outstanding balance on the credit card until the day you pay that amount in full.

 More affordable ways of borrowing money